 How long does shipping take?

 Orders can take 1-3 business days to pack (not including weekends and holidays).
-Our shipping department will be closed for the following holidays: Thanksgiving (November 24 and 25) and Christmas (December 26).

 Once it ships, standard shipping takes:

 2 - 5 business days for domestic orders

 2-4 Business Days for International (DHL Express) - all countries except for Russia and some other exceptions **

 Sometimes there are delays because of customs for international orders.